-With ODBC, the link is not dynamic; you must execute the command when you want the data exchange to happen.
-However, you can incorporate ODBC queries into a macro, so that you can easily repeat the process.
+With ODBC, the link is not dynamic, which means that you must execute the command every time that you want the data exchange to happen.
+However, you can incorporate ODBC queries into a macro, so that you can easily execute the command repeatedly.

-To use ODBC in Minitab, you need to have the following items on your computer.
+To use ODBC in Minitab, you must have the following items on your computer.
 For more information, contact your database system administrator.

 If you have a 64-bit release of Windows and you want to create a system DSN (machine data source) using the Windows ODBC Data Source Administrator, you must use the 32-bit ODBC Data Source Administrator.
 To start this administrator, browse to C:\Windows\SysWOW64\odbcad32.exe.

 Minitab imports database records as rows.
 Minitab imports the fields in the records as columns.
 Minitab puts the imported data to the right of any data that is already in the worksheet.
-The following table shows how field types are converted to column types.
+The following table shows how Minitab converts field types to column types.